alejandrokeller/aethalometer/README.md

 ```
 4. Edit the config.ini file by adding the default data path and file extension (e.g. ".dat").
 The script searches this path for the latest file if it is used used without a file argument.
 The 'FREQ' option defines the default generated averaging interval (i.e. HOURLY, MINUTELY, SECONDLY).
-SECONDLY outputs intervals of 10 seconds.
+'INTERVAL' defines the interval length used in combination with the 'FREQ' variable (e.g. INTERVAL: 10 would result in averaging of 10 hours, minutes or seconds).
-The script can also output raw data.
+The script outputs raw data if --ioff is used and no --intervals CSV file defined.

 5. Install python requirements:
 ```bash